anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 4. {{per}} describes the enroll exchange initiated by the Registrar-Agent to the registrar including the interaction of the registrar with the CA using the PER as well as the artifact processing by these entities.

-5. {{obtain_cacerts}} describes the retrival exchange for the optional CA certificate provisioning to the pledge initiated by the Registrar-Agent to the CA.
+5. {{obtain_cacerts}} describes the retrieval exchange for the optional CA certificate provisioning to the pledge initiated by the Registrar-Agent to the CA.

 6. {{voucher}} describes the Voucher exchange initiated by the Registrar-Agent to the pledge and the returned status information.